-- S) Sweet & Sour Pork // Coconut Rice // Steamed Vegetables
+- (S) Sweet & Sour Chicken // Coconut Rice // Steamed Vegetables

 - (M) Spinach and Mushroom Quiche // Artisan Bread

-- (T) Pork Tacos // Homemade Tortillas // Cilantro Lime Coleslaw // Coconut Rice
+- (T) Chicken Tacos // Homemade Tortillas // Cilantro Lime Coleslaw // Coconut Rice

 - (W) Caesar Kale Salad // Homemade Croutons // Marinated Lentils